pantrypoints/sp/content/en/research/countries/china/xi/chapter-03e.md

 Safeguarding General Secretary Xi Jinping's position as the core of the Party Central Committee and the core of the whole Party is an urgent need for the development of the cause of the Party and the country.
-The Communist Party of China has more than 90 million members and more than 4.6 million grassroots party organizations, and the party unites and leads the people to carry out socialist modernization.
+The CCP has more than 90 million members and more than 4.6 million grassroots party organizations, and the party unites and leads the people to carry out socialist modernization.
 Having a leader recognized by the whole party and loved by the people is an important sign of the maturity of the party.
 The ship weighs a thousand pounds and has one person